-- A downtown circulator trolley between LANL and downtown Los Alamos that runs during weekdays could expand service to weekends when most visitors are in the area; - Sidewalk and wayfinding/signage improvements that would enhance the experience of the selfguided Los Alamos Historic Walking Tour; - Extension of the Canyon Rim Trail to 20th St that would provide a paved out and back option for hiking, nature trips, birding and mountain biking, as it connects several mountain bike and multiuse trails in the area.
+- A downtown circulator trolley between LANL and downtown Los Alamos that runs during weekdays could expand service to weekends when most visitors are in the area; - Sidewalk and wayfinding/signage improvements that would enhance the experience of the selfguided Los Alamos Historic Walking Tour; - Extension of the Canyon Rim Trail to 20th St that would provide a paved out-and-back option for hiking, nature trips, birding, and mountain biking, as it connects several mountain bike and multiuse trails in the area.

-Specific projects mentioned for downtown White Rock include continuing to promote the expansion of the Main Street District to include downtown White Rock and encouraging redevelopment of the Longview development.
+Specific projects mentioned for White Rock Town Center include continuing to promote the expansion of the Main Street District to include White Rock Town Center and encouraging redevelopment of the Longview corridor.